Teaching is one of the most impactful and rewarding careers- allowing you to shape the futures of generations and society.

 4. Apply for State Licensure for Teachers.

-You are expected to have passed the general certification and subject tests for the subjects you are interested in teaching.
+For licensing in most states, you must have passed the general certification and subject tests for the subjects you are interested in teaching.

 If you are taking the fast-tracking route into teaching, you’ll be granted full certification upon completing your alternative program.
 The licensure allows you to teach immediately on completion under the supervision of an experienced teacher.